project-akri/akri-docs/docs/demos/opc-thermometer-demo.md

 ### Creating an opcua-broker-credentials Kubernetes Secret

 The OPC UA Client certificate will be passed to the OPC UA Monitoring broker as a Kubernetes Secret mounted as a volume.
 Read more about the decision to use Kubernetes secrets to pass the Client certificates in the [Credentials Passing Proposal](../../proposals/credentials-passing.md).
-Create a Kubernetes Secret, projecting each certificate/crl/private key with the expected key name (ie `client_certificate`, `client_key`, `ca_certificate`, and `ca_crl`).
+Create a Kubernetes Secret, projecting each certificate/crl/private key with the expected key name (i.e. `client_certificate`, `client_key`, `ca_certificate`, and `ca_crl`).
 Specify the file paths such that they point to the credentials made in the previous section.

 ```bash
 kubectl create secret generic opcua-broker-credentials \